 Mike: All in 5 years and at the age of 30.
-I’ve been extremely blessed and happy with the guides that I chose and the route I chose to do it.
+I’ve been extremely blessed and happy with the guidance I chose and the route I chose to do it.

-Mitch: Yeah and how do you all feel about mentorship.
-Because, I know that we put in a lot of time, and it’s not a baited question, because I think, there’s a lot of times I told you things you didn’t wanna hear.
-And–
+Mitch: Yeah, and how do you all feel about mentorships?
+Because, I know that we’ve put in a lot of time, and it’s not a baited question, because I think there’s a lot of times I told you things you didn’t wanna hear.
+And…

-Mike: Am a firm believer in education and in mentor-ship, in the cheap education, compared to what I’ve paid for a 4 year degree.
-So, your mentor-ship is the most important thing of this.
-If I have to learn all this and go through all these mistakes on my own, I wouldn’t even be a quarter of the way or where I’m at right now.
+Mike: I’m a firm believer in education, and a mentorship is a cheap education compared to what I’ve paid for a 4 year degree.
+So, your mentorship is the most important thing of this.
+If I had to learn all this and go through all these mistakes on my own, I wouldn’t even be a quarter of the way of where I’m at right now.

 Mitch: Yeah.
-Well, you are a great student.
+Well, you’re a great student.
 How about you, Brandon?
-What is mentorship meant?
+What has mentorship meant?

-Brandon: I agree with Mike in the beginning.
-It’s the most difficult part is the mental challenge of everything.
-And what mentor-ship meant the most to me, was having you there to help me through those mental highs and lows.
+Brandon: I agree with Mike.
+In the beginning, the most difficult part is the mental challenge of everything.
+And, what mentorship meant the most to me was having you there to help me through those mental high and lows.

 Mitch: Yeah.
-It is an emotional roller coaster and it is not just deals.
-There’s a lot of family pressure and a lot of bills to pay and a lot of conversation that don’t have anything to do with about finding houses or selling them.
-There’s things that has to do about just the household, right?
-We talked a lot about that stuff.
+It’s an emotional roller coaster, and it’s not just deals.
+There’s a lot of family pressure, and a lot of bills to pay, and a lot of conversations that don’t have anything to do about buying a house or selling a house.
+There’s things that have to do about just the household, right?
+We talked about a lot of that stuff.

-Mitch: You know, how you gonna look at it, how you gonna handle it, what you gonna do, how do we let off some this pressure, and how fast we can do it.
+Mitch: You know, how are you going to look at it?
+How are you going to handle it?
+What are you going to do?
+How do we let off some of this pressure, and how fast can we do it?

 Mike and Brandon: Thank you, Mitch.